mpkondrashin/vulrem/README.md

 VulRem automatically turns on Trend Micro Deep Security IPS filters (called virtual patches) for each vulnerability found by Deep Security Smart Check.

+VulRem can be handy in case Smart Check detects a vulnerable component, but developers can not update it as it will break their code.
+In this case virtual patching feature of Deep Security can help and mitigate the threat for some time provided availability of appropriate IPS filter.

-It is designed to run as CronJob on same Kubernetes cluster as Deep Security Smart Check, though it can run as script or in container (see Post Scriptum).
+It is designed to run as CronJob on the same Kubernetes cluster as Deep Security Smart Check, though it can run as script or in container (see Post Scriptum).